utep-cs-systems-courses/project2-buzblink-sghernandez5/project/src/README.md

 ## Lab Instructions
-To load code into MSP430.
-Connect the MSP430 to the vm, and enter make.
+To load code into MSP430, connect the MSP430 to the vm, and enter make.
 Then you are ready to run and enter make load.